pamudu-pankaja/study-mate/README.md

 ---

-## 💡 Future Plans

-- More faster file uploading with larger file sizes.
-- Defualt data vector data base to select any text book you like.
-- Improve web search further for better results.
-- Possibly launch a public hosted version for easier access.
-- Add more user-friendly features for study workflows.

----

-## 🙏 Thanks & Credits

-Big thanks to **Code Jam: Future Minds** for the inspiration behind this project.
-The idea keeps growing with your support!

----

 ## 🤝 Contributing

 Found bugs or have ideas?
 Open an issue or submit a pull request — I’m still learning and appreciate all feedback.